 The Pharmacy Technician Program is a three term, full-time, limited enrollment distance education certificate program which admits 24 students.
 16 students from Central Oregon and 2 to 4 students from each partner school.
-Students must meet with program advisor with the following documents:

 Prior to the start of the cohort (fall term), admitted students must have the following:

 A. Hepatitis B Vaccine

 Provide official documentation of 3 Hepatitis B vaccinaionts and results of Hepatitis B surface antibody test (titer) showing positive immunity* no later than due date indicated